albert-carreras/habby-web/docs/architecture/component-structure.md

 ## Overview

-Habby uses a modular component architecture organized by feature and responsibility.
+habby uses a modular component architecture organized by feature and responsibility.
 This document outlines the component structure and describes how UI elements work together.

 ## Component Organization